apache/pulsar/site2/docs/security-policy-and-supported-versions.md

 The Pulsar community follows the ASF [vulnerability handling process](https://apache.org/security/#vulnerability-handling).

 To report a new vulnerability you have discovered please follow the [ASF vulnerability reporting process](https://apache.org/security/#reporting-a-vulnerability).
-Besides, you can send one plain-text email for each vulnerability to [private@pulsar.apache.org](mailto:private@pulsar.apache.org).

 ## Versioning Policy